kaufm202/Riboseq_ASPB_2024/Translation Efficiency.md

 ### Analyzing differential translation with Xtail

+Since the differential translation analysis needs to consider the variability for both RNA-seq and Ribo-seq, it is not as accurate as the RNA-seq (differential expression) analysis.

 [Original paper](https://www.nature.com/articles/ncomms11194)
 [More examples](https://rdrr.io/github/xryanglab/xtail/f/vignettes/xtail.Rmd)
 Studying the changes in translation efficiency in two conditions.
 You need to
 1. Make a gtf/gff3 file for only CDS region of all genes.
-2. Map the ribo-seq and RNA-seq reads to the CDS only gtf/gff regions of the genome with STAR.
+2. Map the Ribo-seq and RNA-seq reads to the CDS only gtf/gff regions of the genome with STAR.
 3. Quantify Ribo-seq and RNA-seq reads with the STAR output bam files with RSEM.
 4. For step 2 or 3, you can also use Salmon or Kallisto for quantification. tximport (see below) can also input the output from Salmon or Kallisto.